wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-bang-bang-controller.rst

 General Tuning Techniques
 -------------------------

 Bang-Bang controllers do not have any parameters to tune.
-They either push the mechanism toward the setpoint from the "too-low" side, or allow it to drift back toward the setpoint from the "too-high" side.

 The only task users have to do implement and test the system to ensure it is functional.